lsst-ts/Common_FPGA_Modbus/README.md

 WaitForIRQ, and ModbusTrigger (starting physical write after receiving 0x8000 "Wait for trigger command").

-FIFOs needs to be set to "never arbitrate" on the inside module - write for outputs/receiving, read for inputs/transmitting.
-The other side should be set to never arbitrate as well, but that isn't required.
+Each FIFO should be configured to "never arbitrate" for operation used inside the library.
+Never arbitrate on write should be set for output/receiving (with write method called inside the library).
+Never arbitrate on read should be set for input/transmission (with read method called inside the library).
+The best is to leave both write and read as "never arbitrate".

 For each use: